23022120-lucius/FYP_Project/__pycache__/README.txt

-Consumer_profiling_llm.xlsx has information for Consumer Profiling Prompt Optimizing Consumer_bq_llm.xlsx has information for Consumer Profiling Accuracy test main_app.py is one website that allows you to use Consumer.py, ResponseEval.py, and Business.py all in one

-To run the code use the command in terminal : Streamlit run (filename)
+Consumer_profiling_llm.xlsx has information for Consumer Profiling Prompt Optimizing Consumer_bq_llm.xlsx has information for Consumer Profiling Accuracy test main_app.py is one website that allows you to use Consumer.py, ResponseEval.py, and Business.py all in one To run the code use the command in terminal : Streamlit run (filename) To get llama to run locally.
+Install Ollama on your OS first, then run the command ollama pull llama3